 At device initialization, a very large OpenGL buffer is allocated.
 This buffer is governed by a simple re-entrant heap allocator that allows both the command stream thread and D3D thread to make allocations and recycle them independently from each other.

-map is made, the D3D thread
+When a D3DLOCK_DISCARD map is made, the D3D thread

 immediately asks the allocator for a new slice of GPU memory and